thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics.md

 These pages are intended to describe the `FEniCS` interface to `MGIS` available in the `mgis.fenics` Python module.
-This module has been developed in the spirit of providing sa upport to the implementation of generalized nonlinear behaviours i.e. including multiple gradients and dual flux variables.
+This module has been developed in the spirit of providing support to the implementation of generalized nonlinear behaviours i.e. including multiple gradients and dual flux variables.
 It can also be used as a simple interface to standard mechanical behaviours in small or finite strain (see the